Company

 Management

-Thijs Aardenburg (lawyer, 1968) finished his study Dutch civil law at the University of Amsterdam and specialized in bankruptcy law.
+Finished his study Dutch civil law at the University of Amsterdam and specialized in bankruptcy law.
 Thijs has been active as a distressed debt specialist since 2000 and is founder and managing partner of Invadco since 2006.
+Thijs has been a member of the Dutch Turnaround Association since 2015.

 Balances